 The goal of emergency treatment is to lower your blood pressure and eliminate the stimuli triggering the reaction.
-Emergency measures may include:
+These measures may include:

 - removing tight clothes and socks

 - removing any other potential triggers, such as drafts of air blowing on you or objects touching your skin

-- administering vasodilators or other drugs to bring your blood pressure under control
+- administering medication to bring your blood pressure under control

-Long-term treatment and prevention should identify and address the underlying issues that trigger AD.
+Long-term treatment and prevention can identify and address the underlying issues that trigger AD.
 A long-term treatment plan might include:

-- changes in medication or diet to improve elimination
+- changes in medication or diet to improve bladder and bowel function

 - improved management of urinary catheters